 Retirement pension

 The pension fund pays an old-age pension to women from the age of 64 and men from the age of 65 who have paid contributions.
 The amount of this pension depends on the contributions paid during the period of employment.
 To calculate the annual pension, the accumulated retirement assets are multiplied by the conversion rate.
-In 2022, this rate is set by law at 6.0% for women and 5.7% for men.
+In 2022, this rate was set by law at 6.0% for women and 5.7% for men.

 Disability and death